 Let’s Poaka, a pork specialist cloud kitchen that features Naga cuisine.
 The section from the North East region grabbed my attention.
 Kolkata got very few Naga cuisine options.
-Let’s Poaka opened their latest cloud kitchen at New Town about six to seven months back but will be trying them for the first time.
+Let’s Poaka opened their latest cloud kitchen in New Town about six to seven months back but will be trying them for the first time.
 Hence the weekend lunch has to be a porky affair at home.

 About Naga Cuisine

 Khorisa Pork is dry stir-fried pork with fermented bamboo shoots.
 Whether dry or fresh, bamboo shoots are a very lean vegetable and need meat fat to cook with.
-And pork is roasted in its own fats with dry bamboo shoots.
+And pork is roasted in its fats with dry bamboo shoots.
 Yet, be aware of the pungent smell of bamboo shoots.
 However, incredibly delicious preparation overshadows the obnoxious odour.
 Enjoy with your favourite poison.

 Pork Lai Xaak

 Pork Lai Xaak is a melange of lai xaak (mustard greens) and pork.
 Mustard green is a green leafy vegetable.
-During slow-cook, the leaves absorb the fat and taste a little bitter and pungent.
+During slow-cook, the leaves absorb the fat and taste a bit bitter and pungent.
 The natural spiciness of mustard leaves and fat-laden pork compliments steamed rice.

 Til Pork is a Naga delicacy.
-Evidently, the hero of the dish is black sesame seeds.
+The hero of the dish is black sesame seeds.
 Slow-cooked pork with roasted black sesame makes the meat dark coloured and with a rich earthy flavour.
 Also, I love the spiciness in preparation from ginger-garlic paste and green chillis.
 The thick gravy is bliss with steamed rice.

 Mati Dali Pork

 Pork Curry is a slow-cooked quintessential meat curry.
 Bhut Jolokia or King Chilli is an integral ingredient.
-However, here used red chili instead to prepare this yummy pork recipe.
+However, here used red chilli instead to prepare this yummy pork recipe.
 So, little disappointed.
 Limited ingredients include ginger and garlic.
-It is zero oil preparation; slow-cooked meat in its own fat.
+It is zero oil preparation; slow-cooked meat in its fat.
 Relish aromatic pork curry with piping hot steam rice.
 Thus, a perfect Sunday lunch order.

 It is a sad reflection of the deep-rooted ignorance that we live in our own country when most of us can think beyond imported junk food culture like pizza and pasta.
 Hence, aside from a few foodies, writers, or bloggers, most are perplexed about the North-Eastern cuisines.
-Further, we continue our struggle to pronounce ‘axone’ also presume momo is from the North-East region.
+Further, we continue our struggle to pronounce ‘axone’ and also presume momo is from the North-East region.
 I salute Let’s Poaka humble effort to spread awareness about Naga cuisine.
 But the absence of Bhut Jolokia or King Chilli takes away the authenticity mark.
-Let me know in comments your experience or favourite Naga preparation.
+Let me know in the comments your experience or favourite Naga preparation.